-An advantage/disadvantage evaluation process was used to compare the alternatives.
+An advantage/disadvantage evaluation process was used to evaluate the appropriateness of the above alternatives.
 Two (2) of the recommended solutions have previously been recommended as part of the TMP and are assumed to continue, which are:

-- + Travel Demand Management Initiatives Identified in the TMP and will be implemented by the City as a separate strategy. - Alternative Modes of Transportation Identified in the TMP, including the provision for continuous sidewalks, cycling systems, connectivity of the subway extension to Highway 7, and rapid transit of Jane Street.
++ Travel Demand Management Initiatives - Identified in the TMP and will be implemented by the City as a separate strategy.

+Alternative Modes of Transportation - Identified in the TMP, including the provision for continuous sidewalks, cycling systems, connectivity of the subway extension to Highway 7, and rapid transit of Jane Street.